omutungu/PROJECT1/README.md

 See also the list of contributors who participated in this project.

 License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the Moringa License - see the LICENSE.md file for details

 Acknowledgments
 Hat tip to anyone who helped me code the project and Inspiration